 The proposed law would allow companies to grow marijuana for commercial, recreational and medical purposes.
 It would also allow individuals to register for government-issued permits that allow the growth of up to 20 plants for personal use, and, of course, smoking marijuana in public would also become legal.

 Canada would be an ideal market for Mexico since it recently legalized marijuana.
-On top of that, legal marijuana brings many business opportunities and a lot of tax revenue, as seen in Colorado and California, which would definitely benefit the Mexican people and its government.
+On top of that, legal marijuana brings many business opportunities and a lot of tax revenue, as seen in Colorado and California, which would definitely benefit the Mexican people and their government.